 Here at 33:49 we can also see some rare onboard from where the small road at the beginning of the stage meets Vaherintie, through the camera inside Hannu Mikkola’s Toyota Celica.
 It’s actually the same bumpy section seen on the 1989 external video, but in the other direction.

-The stage was driven in complete darkness.
+As we can see the 1991 Himos stage was driven in complete darkness.
 Not sure if this affected the spectator popularity, but this would be the only time such stage was driven, although parts of it would be reused a decade later.
-It’s also good to note that the beginning of this stage is nowadays paved and the first junction at the Himos Center changed completely.
+It’s also good to note that the beginning of this stage is nowadays paved and both junctions seen on the previous video are radically changed.

 Twin-car stages were becoming popular in the 90’s.
 1000 Lakes Rally introduced theirs in 1994 at the Himos skiing center.
 This stage, again with the title Himos, remained on the itinerary until 1997.
 The drivers didn’t like it, saying it was too narrow to drive.
 This video shows the stage from 1995 at 9:23 (I was there spectating!)